Spirit of Tasmania 2 ferry current position

-(Deck 7) TMK (Tasmanian Market Kitchen) is ship's Buffet Restaurant offering Tassie food favorites, including Starters (with promo-priced "dish of the day"), Desserts, Salad Bar (self-service) and Mains (self-service).
+(Deck 7) TMK (Tasmanian Market Kitchen) is the boat's Buffet Restaurant offering Tassie food favorites, including Starters (with promo-priced "dish of the day"), Desserts, Salad Bar (self-service) and Mains (self-service).
 TMK Restaurant also offers low-priced kids menus (Little Sailors Meal Deal) with keepsake souvenir cups for AU$13,50.
 Kids aged 5 and under dine here for free, but must be accompanied by a full paying adult.

 The buffet is available on night cruises only.
 TMK operating hours are Normal crossings (Dinner 6.30-9 pm, Breakfast 5.30 am - arrival), Double crossings morning departures (Breakfast 7.30- 10 am, Lunch 12midnight-3 pm) and Double crossings (night departures (Dinner 7.30-10 pm, Breakfast 5 am - arrival).
 Vegetarian, vegan and gluten-free items are also available.

 Breakfast Menu items include Fresh Juices, Pura- and Dare- Flavoured Milk, Cereals, Tasmanian Westhaven Yoghurts, Fresh Fruits, Sweet Muffins, Omelettes, Hash Browns, Bacon-Egg Toasted Turkish Roll, White and Wholemeal Toasts, Bacon-Egg Muffins, Hot Drinks (Coffee, Chocolate, Tea).

 Buffet Dinner packages cost AU$27,50 (adult), AU$15 (kids 6-15 yo) and AU$10 (kids 6-10 yo).
 The menu includes Salads, 3-day specials (roast, stir-fry, pasta), steamed rice, beer fries, desserts, drinks (tea, coffee, sodas).